 When it comes to choosing a morning drink, many people can’t decide between tea and coffee.
 Both have their pros and cons, so it’s important to weigh them carefully before making a decision.

 On the one hand, coffee has more caffeine than tea, so it can be a great way to wake up in the morning.
-Coffee is also pretty easy to make – all you need is a pot or a coffee maker and some hot water.
-And, if you like, you can add milk or sugar to your coffee to make it even more delicious.
+Coffee is also pretty easy to make – all you need is a pot or a coffee maker, some hot water, and of course your freshly ground coffee beans.
+If you like, you can add milk or sugar to your coffee to make it even more delicious.

 On the other hand, tea has some advantages over coffee as well.
 For one thing, it’s lower in caffeine, so you may find that it doesn’t make you feel quite as jittery as coffee can.

 Tea is also rich in antioxidants, which can be good for your health.
 And there are so many different varieties of tea to choose from – black, green, herbal – that you’re sure to find one that you love.

 So, what’s the verdict?
 Both tea and coffee have their pros and cons, so it’s really up to you to decide which one is right for you.
 If you like the taste of coffee and don’t mind the extra caffeine, then go for it.

 But if you prefer the taste of tea or want something that’s a bit gentler on your system, then tea is the way to go.

 Our friends at PiqueLife.com have an easy-to-read explainer image to show you the difference in caffeine between various types of teas vs coffee.
 Keep in mind that these are general numbers, but still it is helpful to see the contrasts in black and white: